huaminghuangtw/Evergreen-Notes/Permanent-Notes/Two Types of Work.md

 ---

-It's crucial to schedule time for both types of work to keep life in order.
-Think of it like managing a boat: _admin tasks_ are like bailing out water that's piling up — essential for keeping the boat afloat but not propelling it forward.
+It’s crucial to schedule time for both types of work to keep life in order.
+Think of it like managing a boat: _admin tasks_ are like bailing out water that’s piling up — essential for keeping the boat afloat but not propelling it forward.
 On the other hand, _focused tasks_ are like rowing, actively moving you toward your goals and desired direction.
 Neglecting either can lead to problems; too much focus on rowing without managing admin tasks might sink the boat due to neglected responsibilities like taxes or bills.
 Striking a balance ensures both progress and stability.

 [^1]: See also: [The Maintenance Day](The%20Maintenance%20Day.md)
-[^2]: Multitasking isn't always bad — you just have to make sure the conditions are right.
+[^2]: Multitasking isn’t always bad — you just have to make sure the conditions are right.